If this is an emergency or imminent concern, please call 911 or University Police at 303-724-4444, and then submit a Case Management Referral form.

 - Lack of emotional expression

 - Writings that convey clear intentions to harm oneself or others

 - Threats, gestures, ideations, and attempts of suicide

 - Observed self-injurious behavior (such as cutting or burning)

-- Postings on social media outlets that are threatening
+- Threatening posts on social media

-- Overreaction to changes in policies / procedures
+- Overreaction to changes in policies/procedures

 - Extreme or sudden changes in behavior